shrimpactivity/markov-coil/README.md

 # Markov Coil
-An efficient Markov-Chain based text suggestor.
-Optimized for large bodies of text with optional chain depth parameter.
+Markov Chain implementation in TypeScript, optimized for large bodies of text.

 ## Installation